Frequently Asked Questions and Answers

 HTML Validator is unstable, crashes, or exhibits unusual GUI behavior.

-First, make sure that you are using the latest version of CSE HTML Validator by doing an update check (in v4.0x and above, choose Help->Check for New Program Version).
-You can also see what version you are using by choosing Help->About and comparing it to the latest version available for download.
-If this doesn't fix the problem, and you are using CSE HTML Validator v4.0 or later, then make sure that you have version 4.72 or later of COMCTL32.DLL.
-If you have IE 4.0 or later installed, you probably already have this.
-If not, try downloading and installing the update from Microsoft.
+First, make sure that you are using the latest version of CSS HTML Validator by doing an update check (choose Help > Check for Updates in the editor).
+You can also see what version you are using by choosing Help > About and comparing it to the latest version available for download.
 If you think you've found a bug, are using the latest version, and can consistently reproduce the bug, then please contact us.

 Other possible causes of this are bad hardware (such as defective memory), running too many programs in the background, and running software that interferes with the normal operation of your computer.
-Furthermore, Windows 95, 98, and Me are not as stable as Windows NT, 2000, or XP so problems are more common on those platforms.
 You may also want to try updating your video drivers, as bugs in video drivers have been known to cause system and application crashes.

 Runtime Issues